-Singapore is well known for its low taxation, minimal cost of living, and warm, welcoming climate.
+Singapore is well known for its low taxation, the minimal cost of living, and warm, welcoming climate.
 Also known as the hub to Asia, Singapore is notoriously safe and welcoming.
 Living and working in the city is a dream shared by many.

 Before you get started, a word.